 3. Cracking and Popping Joints

-Sometimes we hear a snap, crackle or pop when we stand up or after being in a certain position for a long time.
+Sometimes we hear a snap, crackle, or pop when we stand up or after being in a certain position for a long time.
 The joint noises normally aren’t painful, but they can be somewhat loud and concerning.

-The American Academy of Orthopaedic Surgeons says that joint noises can actually be a warning sign of osteoporosis, or weakening of the bones.
+The American Academy of Orthopaedic Surgeons says that joint noises can actually be a warning sign of osteoporosis or weakening of the bones.
 If you’re feeling any discomfort associated with the joint noises, you should consult your doctor so they can assess any creaks, clicks or even grinding—it could be a sign that cartilage, which pads the joints, is deteriorating from disease or other causes.

 4. Whistling Nose

 We’re not likely to ever be able to whistle Dixie through our nasal passages, nor would most of us want to.
-However, certain conditions can cause an audible whistling noise from our nose as we breathe in and out, which can be causes by a sinus blockage or something more serious.
+However, certain conditions can cause an audible whistling noise from our nose as we breathe in and out, which can be caused by a sinus blockage or something more serious.

 The Greater Baltimore Medical Centre (GBMC) says that a whistling noise when breathing through the nose can be a sign of a perforated septum, which divides your nasal cavity into two chambers.
 A damaged septum has a variety of causes including injury or drug use, and in some cases the only solution is surgery.
-Take special note of whistling noises from babies, as newborns only breathe through their nose and not their mouth.
+Take special note of whistling noises from babies, as newborns only breathe through their noses and not their mouths.

 5. Irregular Cough